emmajane/gitforteams/slides/slides/workshop-oscon-gitforteams.md

 ## Scheduled Release

 - Optimized for the collation of many smaller changes into a single release.
-- Typically used for a downloadable product; or web site with a scheduled release cycle (e.g. "Wednesdays").
+- Typically used for a download-able product; or web site with a scheduled release cycle (e.g. "Wednesdays").
 - Incorporates human-reviews, and possibly automated tests.

 ![scheduled release: gitflow](../../resources/strategy-branching-gitflow.png)

 Note: if you have the concept of stable releases, hotfixes, point releases, security releases, multiple supported versions, etc, then you need this granularity for your branches.
 There is always a period of time where you do not trust your code/developers and want to have a separate QA period.
-Thinking like a downloadable product: version 4 vs. version 5 of The Software (a piece of software)
+Thinking like a download-able product: version 4 vs. version 5 of The Software (a piece of software)

 ## Continuous Deployment